Staff Directory

 Mr. Daniel Kielbasa

-LuHi Role: Teacher (Social Studies), joined the LuHi faculty in 2011
+LuHi Role: Teacher (Social Studies), Social Studies Department Co-Chair, joined the LuHi faculty in 2011

 Education: St. Joseph’s College (2008), BA History and Secondary Ed.
 (Salutatorian); University of Maryland Baltimore County (2010), MA History